CVB logo

 It is also still unclear when the exemption will come into force, but clarification is expected late August 2025.

-We will update this site as soon as we know more
+We will update this site as soon as we have more information.

 VISA

 Denmark is part of the Schengen region.
-If you wish to visit Denmark for a short period of time and you are a citizen of a country with a visa requirement, you must have a visa (not to be confused with work permit).
+If you wish to visit Denmark for a short period and are a citizen of a country with visa requirements, you must obtain a visa (not to be confused with a work permit).

 A visa normally grants you the right to stay in the entire Schengen region for up to 90 days.
 If you wish to stay in Denmark for a longer time, you must apply for a residence permit.

-Please see a list of visa free countries as well as countries with a visa requirement here:
+Please see a list of visa-free countries as well as countries with a visa requirement here: https://www.nyidanmark.dk/de-DE/Words-and-concepts/US/Visum/Countries-with-a-visa-requirement-and-visa-free-countries.

 Work permits

-To determine whether you need a work permit, it's best to consult the New to Denmark website; https://www.nyidanmark.dk/en-GB/ or contact SIRI directly. https://www.nyidanmark.dk/en-GB/Contact-us/Contact-SIRI
+To determine whether you need a work permit, it is best to consult the New to Denmark website here: https://www.nyidanmark.dk/en-GB/, or contact SIRI directly here: https://www.nyidanmark.dk/en-GB/Contact-us/Contact-SIRI.

 If your company will be performing work in Denmark on a temporary basis, you must notify the Register of Foreign Service Providers (RUT) about your company and services.
 This is also the case for your subcontractors/suppliers.
-RUT is the Danish government's official register to report a foreign service.
+RUT is the Danish government's official register for reporting a foreign service.

-The notification to RUT must be submitted digitally (See the link to the user guide below).
+The notification to RUT must be submitted digitally (please see the link to the user guide below).
 It is not possible to use a paper form.
 A digital ID or digital signature is not required for the notification process.
 The notification can be made in EnglishGermanPolish or Danish.

 General about this page

-Please note: The information on this page is not exhaustive and cannot replace dialogue with authorities or relevant advisers.
+Please note that the information on this page is not exhaustive and should not be used as a substitute for dialogue with authorities or relevant advisors.
 If in doubt, always contact the relevant authorities directly.

 Contact us